Study Abroad? Top 20 Need-To-Knows To Travel Smart

 - Figure out low-cost international call providers in the foreign country while you study abroad.

-- Alternatively, you can use Android /IOS apps like Skype, Zoom, WhatsApp, etc.
+- Alternatively, you can use Android or iOS apps like Skype, Zoom, WhatsApp, etc.

-- You can plan your Wi-Fi and internet options depending on the type of accommodation you chose.
+- You can plan your Wi-Fi and internet options depending on the type of accommodation you choose.

-- For private rentals, the monthly bills may include the internet charges.
+- For private rentals, the monthly bills may include internet charges.

-- By staying in touch with your family and friends, you can go a long way in staving off homesickness.
+- By staying in touch with your family and friends, you can go a long way towards staving off homesickness.

 16. HAVE EMERGENCY CONTACT NUMBERS:

-- It's really a good idea to include the numbers of trusted contacts both from your home country as well as in your study destination as a list of emergency numbers in case you need it.
+- It's really a good idea to include the numbers of trusted contacts, both from your home country as well as from your study destination, as a list of emergency numbers in case you need them.

-- Inform your kith and kin priorly that you are providing their contacts for emergency purposes.
+- Inform your kith and kin beforehand that you are providing their contacts for emergency purposes.

-- Prior leaving to study abroad, find out how to contact the police, ambulance or any other emergency services in the new country.
+- Prior to leaving to study abroad, find out how to contact the police, ambulance, or any other emergency services in the new country.

-17. CARRY THE SOFT COPY OF ALL YOUR DOCUMENTS:
+17. CARRY A SOFT COPY OF ALL YOUR DOCUMENTS:

-- Even though hard copy is more important, it is better to save the soft copy of all your important documents in cloud or google drive.
+- Even though a hard copy is more important, it is better to save a soft copy of all your important documents in the cloud or on Google Drive.

 - Make sure you can access it easily with any of the devices.

-- Also, make sure you carry your student id card with you all the time as will be the instant savior if you get into trouble.
+- Also, make sure you carry your student ID card with you all the time, as it will be your instant saviour if you get into trouble.

 18. MAKE BACKUP PLANS:

-He who fails to plan already plans to fail
+Whoever fails to plan already plans to fail.

-- However, everything may not go as per your plan in a completely new country.
+- However, everything may not go as planned in a completely new country.
 So, allow your plans to be flexible enough to accommodate changes.

 - Keep an open mind about your upcoming adventure.
-That’s the fun part while you study abroad.
+That’s the fun part of studying abroad.

 19. SAVE FOR EMERGENCIES:

-- It's really important that you watch the way you spend during your initial days while going to study abroad.
+- It's really important that you watch how you spend your initial days while going to study abroad.

-- Don’t make people around you think that you have so much money which may get you in trouble.
+- Don’t make people around you think that you have so much money, which may get you into trouble.

-- Even if you are getting constant allowances / stipends, make sure to save a lot because it will help you to face any unforeseen contingencies.
+- Even if you are getting constant allowances or stipends, make sure to save a lot because it will help you face any unforeseen contingencies.

-- Students who study abroad are always entitled to certain discounts that are not applicable for the public.
-Use those opportunities and save every penny you could.
+- Students who study abroad are always entitled to certain discounts that are not applicable to the general public.
+Use those opportunities and save every penny you can.

 20. GO WITH YOUR NEW SELF:

 - Having your original personality is wonderful.
-However it is advisable to start in a clean slate when you study abroad.
+However, it is advisable to start with a clean slate when you study abroad.

 - Show yourself gradually when it becomes appropriate.

-- Love and relationships can be the reason why some people have double thoughts to study abroad.
+- Love and relationships can be the reason why some people have second thoughts about studying abroad.

-- You must understand that whatever comes in your way, study is your ultimate goal.
+- You must understand that whatever comes your way, studying is your ultimate goal.

 CONCLUSION:

-It may be hard for you to pack your life in a couple of suitcases and move to study abroad.
+It may be hard for you to pack your life into a couple of suitcases and move to study abroad.
 It can be overwhelming when the new place is nothing like your home.

-However, Studying abroad is a good thing as mentioned above.
-It’s a dream that people should embrace and learn to build their own self with the help of sophisticated learning.
+However, studying abroad is a good thing, as mentioned above.
+It’s a dream that people should embrace and learn to build themselves with the help of sophisticated learning.

-You can observe the above tips carefully as it will make your study abroad process smooth and harmonious.
+You can observe the above tips, as they will make your study abroad process smooth and harmonious.

-Appreciate and embrace the opportunity!!!
-It’s ok to feel nervous.
-But the excitement will kick-in in no time!!!!
+Appreciate and embrace the opportunity!
+It’s okay to feel nervous.
+But the excitement will kick in in no time!

-Now that you have gotten the tips, see how to proceed for January 2021 intake
+Now that you have the tips see how to proceed for the January 2021 intake.

-Have no idea of how to proceed with the study abroad process?
-Feel free to contact us reachus@dolphineducationconsultancy.com
+Have no idea how to proceed with the study abroad process?
+Feel free to contact us at reachus@dolphineducationconsultancy.com.